tacamy/jquery.placeholder/README.md

 If you want to change the color of the placeholder text, please set the color code.

 default: `'#AAA'`

+### wrapper

+If you want to change the class name of the wrapper element, please set the class name.

+default: `'overlay-placeholder'`

+### overlay

+If you want to change the class name of the overlay element, please set the class name.

+default: `'overlay-placeholder__overlay'`

 ## Browsers